ets-labs/python-dependency-injector/docs/providers/singleton.rst

 Singleton providers and injections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:py:class:`Singleton` provider extends :py:class:`Factory` provider, so, all
+:py:class:`Singleton` provider has same interface as :py:class:`Factory`
-of the rules about injections are the same, as for :py:class:`Factory`
+provider, so, all of the rules about injections are the same, as for
-provider.
+:py:class:`Factory` provider.

 .. note::

     Due that :py:class:`Singleton` provider creates specified class instance
     only on the first call, all injections are done once, during the first
-    call, also.
+    call.
 Every next call, while instance has been already created
     and memorized, no injections are done, :py:class:`Singleton` provider just
     returns memorized earlier instance.